nitesht2/nitesht2/README.md

 ✨ Ongoing project/studies: Learning Machine Learning ie. scikit-learn, linear regressions, different types of algorithms

+📚 Projects & Guides 📚

+- Click HERE for my projects and guides
+- Resource to learn SQL, Python, Tableau

 <!---
 nitesht2/nitesht2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.